 Where can I get more information?

 The National Self-Represented Litigants Project has other helpful information on its website, in addition to the Choosing and Presenting a Courtroom Companion guide.
-Remember, however, that this guide does not cover a situation like ours, where the Court’s Guidelines permit support persons unless there’s a reason to disallow them.
 You can also get information about support groups for self-represented litigants from the National Self-represented Litigants Support Network.

-The Court has also issued NP11, a ‘Notice to the Profession’ to tell lawyers about the Guidelines.
+The Court has issued NP11, a ‘Notice to the Profession and the Public’ setting out the Guidelines.

 This website provides general information only and should not be used as a substitute for legal advice.
 Updated October 2020